gmberton/VPR-methods-evaluation/README.md

 }
 ```

-Kudos to the authors of [NetVLAD](https://github.com/Relja/netvlad), [SFRS](https://github.com/yxgeee/OpenIBL), [CosPlace](https://github.com/gmberton/CosPlace), [Conv-AP](https://github.com/amaralibey/gsv-cities), [MixVPR](https://github.com/amaralibey/mixVPR) and [EigenPlaces](https://github.com/gmberton/EigenPlaces) for open sourcing their models' weights.
+Kudos to the authors of [NetVLAD](https://github.com/Relja/netvlad), [SFRS](https://github.com/yxgeee/OpenIBL), [CosPlace](https://github.com/gmberton/CosPlace), [Conv-AP](https://github.com/amaralibey/gsv-cities), [MixVPR](https://github.com/amaralibey/mixVPR), [EigenPlaces](https://github.com/gmberton/EigenPlaces), [AnyLoc](https://github.com/AnyLoc/AnyLoc) for open sourcing their models' weights.
 The code for each model has been taken from their respective repositories, excpet for the code for NetVLAD which has been taken from [hloc](https://github.com/cvg/Hierarchical-Localization).